DIY Lap Desk out of a Cardboard Box

 In this case seemed to be trimming the edges of the fabric and getting all the corners to lay flat(ish).
 I then hot glued the loose edges down and, for lack of a better plan, Mod Podged it all so it would stay.

 Now, if you’ll remember back to a few days ago (or a few moments ago I guess) I was picking out fabric for the bottom.
 I chose the grey jersey knit stuff and then promptly lost it.
 My goal was to set it somewhere safe while I was cleaning my room and reorganizing my fabric totes so that I wouldn’t lose it, yet in doing so I lost it.
 Thus the great search began.
 I spent about two days trying to locate it.
-After looking everywhere, I finally found it underneath the fabric I had also saved out for that shirt I am definitely going to make soon.
+After looking everywhere, I finally found it underneath the fabric I had also saved out for that other project I am definitely going to be making soon.

 Now, for the really tricky part.
 Making those pillowy things on the back…